 There are three primary states of matter for kids to research and learn about – solid, liquid and gas.
 Use this printable pack as they study, research and experiment with the different states of matter.
 This pack includes a poster page, matching activity, flashcards, and notebooking pages.

 Download the States of Matter Printable Pack

-To download the States of Matter Chemistry Unit for Elementary, simply complete the form below. **Upon completion, you will be added to my Weekly Newsletter list.**
+To download the States of Matter Chemistry Unit for Elementary, simply add the product to your cart. **Upon checkout, you will be added to my Weekly Newsletter list.**